 Rick and Julie

 Rick and I typify the old adage that “opposites attract.”
-A farm boy from New Plymouth, Idaho, Rick had served as a missionary in Cordoba, Argentina for The Church of Jesus Christ of Latter-day Saints.
-In 1978, he enrolled as a business major at Brigham Young University in Provo, Utah.
+A farm boy from New Plymouth, Idaho, Rick enrolled at Brigham Young University in Provo, Utah after serving a two year mission in Argentina for The Church of Jesus Christ of Latter-day Saints.
 I was a native Californian raised in San Jose.
 After graduating from West Valley Community College in Saratoga, California, I transferred to BYU Provo in the fall of 1978.
-In December, the semester nearly complete, I met Rick on a Sunday evening.
-One of my roommates, Robin, had invited Rick to join our group of roommates for a church “fireside” meeting that Sunday night.
-I watched Rick watch me during the entire meeting.
-Back at BYU after winter break, we started dating in January of 1979.
+In December, the semester nearly complete, I met Rick on a Sunday evening when he visited my apartment.
+One of my roommates, Robin, had invited Rick to join us for a church “fireside” meeting that night.
+During the entire meeting, I watched Rick watch me.
+We didn’t see each other again until after winter break and started dating in January of 1979.
 Rick’s rustic, homespun charm soon won me over, and we married that same year on November 10th in the Oakland, California Latter-day Saint temple.
 We settled in San Jose and later moved to Morgan Hill, a small town south of San Jose.

-Rick continued school and eventually graduated with an M.B.A. from San Jose State University.
-His career in business finance involved defense and aerospace industries including a start-up company.
-During many of those years, I was a stay-at-home mom to our four great kids (two sons and two daughters).
+Rick eventually graduated with an M.B.A. from San Jose State University.
+His career in finance involved defense and aerospace industries, and a start-up company.
+I was a stay-at-home mom to our two sons and two daughters.
 In my mid-30s, I went back to school completing a master’s degree in Communication Studies at San Jose State University.
-The department had also hired me as a part-time adjunct instructor teaching general education courses such as Argumentation & Advocacy, Critical Thinking & Decision Making, Communication & Human Relationships, Public Speaking, and a required course for graduating seniors called Writing for Influence.
+The department hired me as a part-time adjunct instructor teaching general education courses: Argumentation & Advocacy, Critical Thinking & Decision Making, Communication & Human Relationships, Public Speaking, and Writing for Influence.
 During those years, I also taught a couple of semesters at the University of Santa Clara and at Evergreen Community College.
 After nearly 25 years of teaching, I retired in May of 2019 when Rick’s employment offered him a job transfer to Utah.

-We dedicated 40 years to working and raising our family in the vibrant Bay Area of California, a place I had called home my entire life.
-Our children had married raising their families in Utah, all residing in the same close-knit neighborhood.
-So, Rick and I built our house in the same neighborhood community.
-As grandparents to four granddaughters and four grandsons, we love being an influential part of their everyday lives.
-And like all families, we deal with our inevitable idiosyncrasies and quirks but navigate our challenges with unwavering love for each other while upholding the commitments we have made in the holy LDS temples.
+We spent 40 years working and raising our family in California’s vibrant Bay Area—where I had lived my whole life.
+Our children were all married and raising their families in Utah and had ended up residing in the same neighborhood.
+Naturally, Rick and I wanted to join the fun and so built our own house in the same neighborhood community.
+Now, as grandparents to four granddaughters and four grandsons (and another one on the way), we love being an influential part of their everyday lives.
+Like all families, we deal with our inevitable idiosyncrasies and quirks but navigate our challenges with unwavering love as we all strive to uphold our covenants made in the holy LDS temples.